mtirionMSFT/vscode-liquid-notebook/src/extension/README.md

 1008,1008.1234.1008,Paul,Clark,M,29-11-2013,23 Primrose Close,Orford,WA2 9BS,7454 662873
 1009,1009.1234.1009,Harry,Thompson,M,30-11-2014,88 Blundell Road,Widnes,WA8 8SN,7911 031431
 ```

+JSON files are accessible by using the name of the file without extension and where spaces are replace by a dash (e.g. 'sample file' is 'sample-file').
+The JSON structure can then be navigated using properties by name and using indexers for arrays.
+So something like `sample-file.questions[0].question`.

+> NOTE: if you use **model.json**, it will interfere with the standard `model` object for access to the tables.
+So don't use that as a name for a JSON file to prevent errors.

 Sample data can be found [in the repo as well](https://github.com/mtirionMSFT/vscode-liquid-notebook/blob/main/DemoContent/Data).
 The data model is explained there as well.
 It is a simplified model for FHIR HL7 Healthcare Claims.
 You can download that demo set and place it anywhere on your disk and configure it in your Liquid Notebook using [Settings](#Settings).